Al-Nas TV

 Al-Nas (قناة الناس) (also spelt El-Nas or Alnas and Elnas, meaning "The People Channel") is an Egyptian television station founded in January 2006 and broadcast from Cairo until the 2013 Egyptian coup d'état.
+Before shutdown, it was one of the most popular channels in Egypt.
+As of 2015, Al-Nas has been relaunched.

 Founded by Saudi investor Mansour bin Kadsa (alt.
 Mansur Bin Kadasah), Al-Nas began as a channel mostly for Arabic pop songs and dream interpretation shows.
 After a few months, Al-Nas shifted its focus to religious contents that targeted audiences who seeks religious knowledge, with numbers of high-profile Salafi preachers featured daily on various religious shows.

-Before shutdown, it was one of the most popular channels in Egypt.
-As of 2015, Al-Nas has been relaunched.

 El-Nas (and other Salafi TV stations) were accused by human rights organisations for hosting Islamist sheikhs and preachers that encouraged anti-Shi'ism and sectarian violence in Egypt.

 Controversies

 Innocence of Muslims movie

 El-Nas drew worldwide attention in September 2012, when host Sheikh Khalad Abdalla played a clip of Innocence of Muslims a few days prior to the 2012 diplomatic missions attacks.